ChaZachBrown/Chat-With-Docs-POC/README.md

 - Real-time automated support
 - Direct users to specific documentation or metrics
 - Provide the exact location in documents where information is found

 ---

+## Architecture

+This project incorporates a variety of technologies and methodologies to create an effective and efficient chatbot.
+Below are some architectural choices and their respective roles in the application:

+### Cloud Deployment

+- **Open Source Models**: The application leverages open-source language models hosted in the cloud to provide efficient and accurate responses.

+### Local Systems

+- **Chroma Vector Databases**: These are run locally with persistent storage to manage and retrieve information quickly and effectively.

+- **Embedding Models**: Run locally, these models are employed to store and retrieve relevant data.

+### Language Models and Retrieval

+- **Langchain ConversationalRetrievalChain**: Used for answering user questions by searching through the database and available documentation.

+- **Langchain ConversationTokenBufferMemory**: Responsible for storing chat history, enhancing the chatbot's context awareness and thereby the quality of its responses.

+### User Interface

+- **Streamlit**: Utilized for rapid development of a chat UI, enabling easy testing and iterative improvement of the system.

+---